Your agents need real payments

 Edge layer transfers settle between two parties with just two signatures.
 No consensus, no validators, no waiting.
 Fast enough for real-time multi-agent coordination.

 Stablecoin gas at a fixed price.
 No auctions, no spikes, no token needed.
-Budget a year of agent operations in advance with certainty.
+Budget agent operations in advance with certainty.

 Scoped delegation

-Give an agent a $100/day spending cap enforced by the protocol — not the software, not the agent.
+Give an agent spending caps enforced by the protocol — not the software, not the agent.
 Per-transaction limits, allowed operation types, time-bounded authority.

 Standing orders